google/gov-meetings-made-searchable/generate-wordcloud/README.md

 * You have created a Pubsub subscription called `wordcloud-creation-subscription`
 * You have deployed a utility service to handle database lookups and updates

+### Note

+The file `stopwords-20180109-133115.json` contains a sample batch of stop words.
+You will want to customize this file based on the frequency of common words and phrases used in the meetings you are transcribing and analyzing.

 ### Build and Run this container

 Build